Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 tax base per capita is an *endogenous* variable highly bicorrelated with (and thus determined by) tax rate, which creates bias in regression estimates.
 Findings from @AC99 [p.
-689] indicate that household income is viable as an instrument to reduce this bias, being correlated with tax base (as higher income implies more taxable property) but not tax rate (since income is not an explicit determinan of property tax base).
-This supports the overall structure of our FE-2SLS model described in the **Methodology** section below.
+689] indicate that household income is viable as an instrument to reduce this bias, being correlated with tax base (since higher income indirectly yields more taxable property) but not tax rate (since income is not an *explicit* determinant of property base).
+This validates the overall structure of our FE-2SLS model described in the **Methodology** section below.

 # Methodology